-Live Webinar on March 26: The ADHD-Depression Connection in Adults: Understanding the Link, Distinct Symptoms, and First-Line Treatments
+Free Webinar Replay: The ADHD-Depression Connection in Adults: Understanding the Link, Distinct Symptoms, and First-Line Treatments

-Register below for this free expert webinar about the link between ADHD and depression in adults with Roberto Olivardia, Ph.D., on Tuesday, March 26, at 1 pm ET.
+In this hour long webinar on-demand, learn about the link between ADHD and depression in adults with Roberto Olivardia, Ph.D.

 Every adult with ADHD should take note of these statistics: Thirty percent of individuals with ADHD have had a depressive episode, and if you have ADHD, your risk of developing depression is four times greater than it is for those without the disorder.
 Researchers have traced back this elevated rate of depression to four ADHD-specific risk factors: emotional dysregulation, executive function deficits, social problems, above-average impulsivity, and physical and sexual abuse.

 The good news is that more treatment options exist today for managing depression, ranging from psychotherapy to pharmacological interventions.
 In addition, doctors are using promising new treatments for depression, including electroconvulsive therapy, transcranial magnetic stimulation, and the chemical ketamine, when conventional approaches fall short.
 Learning about these newer approaches and discussing them with your doctor may lead to treatment breakthroughs.

 In this webinar, you will learn: